 Whilst the SEND Act is awaiting ministerial approval, schools have been advised that they must continue to adhere to all aspects of the CoP (1998) and the Supplement to the Code of Practice (2005).
-However, they must record children's placement using the new, three stages of the CoP.
+However, they must record children's placement using the new, three stages of the Code of Practice.